SERVIR-Amazonia/barbados-training/flood-mapping-gee-2/introduction.md

 # Introduction

 Welcome to Flood Mapping Using Multiple Sensors!
-This workshop contains multiple hands on Google Earth Engine case studies.
-We will cover the use spectral indices for surface water extraction, and a flooded land cover classification workflow.
+This workshop will cover the use of spectral indices in a time series for surface water metrics.

 ## Pre-workshop Set-up
 1. Ensure you are logged into your Google Earth Engine account.